Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 - `message` is the unique ID of the message.

-`ChatMessage` is the response returned from getting a message.
+`Message` is the response returned from getting a message.

 ```swift
 chatThreadClient.get(message: messageId) { result, _ in